Skip to content

 “Empathy has emerged as one of the most important sales leadership qualities.”

-Adam believes in being attuned to what motivates each SDR, recognising their unique circumstances and specific challenges.
+Adam believes in being attuned to each SDR’s motivation, recognising their unique circumstances and specific challenges.
 This kind of leadership calls for genuinely getting to know the team and providing them with the necessary support.

 “Ruling with an iron fist doesn’t work.
 You’ll get the best results from a team who trust and appreciate you.”